alaouy/YouTube/README.md

 ## Format of returned data
 The returned JSON is decoded as PHP objects (not Array).
-Please read the ["Reference" section](https://developers.google.com/youtube/v3/docs/) of the Official API doc.
+Please read the ["Reference" section](https://developers.google.com/youtube/v3/docs/) of the Official API doc for better understanding.

 ## Youtube Data API v3